-Item No. lssue Comment/Issue Raised by Review Agency How Comment was Considered by Onta Ministry o of Transportation 1 General Inquiry There is a reference to an MTO right of way in the EPR.
+Item No. Issue Comment/Issue Raised by Review Agency How Comment was Considered by Ontario Northland Ministry of Transportation 1 General Inquiry There is a reference to an MTO right of way in the EPR.
 Can you provide more details on this (e.g., location, etc.)?
-I want to ensure that we are proactively engaging our colleagues in Highways on this as you work to finalize the EPR, etc., if needed. <text></text> 2 Permit An MTO building/land use permit will be required for the placement of any building/structure on the subject lot, as well as any site grading/paving that will occur.
+I want to ensure that we are proactively engaging our colleagues in Highways on this as you work to finalize the EPR, etc., if needed.
+The MTO ROW refers to King Street (also known as Highway 101).
+As shown in Figure 2-1, it's the section highlighted in yellow.
+2 Permit An MTO building/land use permit will be required for the placement of any building/structure on the subject lot, as well as any site grading/paving that will occur.
 In order to properly review and issue a building/land use permit, the MTO will require the submission of multiple technical documents/studies for our review and approval.
 Placement of any building or structure within 45.0 meters of the MTO right-of-way or within 395.0 meters of intersections with Hwy 101 and any public road will require an MTO building / land use permit.
 The following documents must be submitted to the MTO for review and approval, which will include, but may not be exclusive to: Building and Land Use Permit application form for all buildings, structures and entrances.
 Please follow the link below and complete the application form online.
 Detailed site plans, to scale, showing setbacks of parking areas, grading and drainage plans, new or alterations to buildings, structures, wells, septic systems, exterior illumination, landscaping (including plantings), and fencing.
 MTO will not issue any permits for blasting or foundation works prior to the review and approval of a stormwater management plan / report.
 The MTO endeavours to coordinate permit review processes with the municipality's site plan review and building permit process.
 The municipality cannot issue building permits until the MTO has issued building and land use permits.
 Proof of ownership (i.e. copy of deed/tax bill) and confirmation of zoning from the municipality.
 The property must be zoned appropriately for the proposed use.
-Payment of the appropriate fee prior to final issuance of the permit.
-It is acknowledged that a Building/Land Us Station is within the MTO Building/Land Us to further discussions with MTO on permit Timmins-Porcupine Station.